About Child Sexual Abuse

 Just as language acquisition and motor and cognitive development are a natural part of growth and learning in children, so too is sexual development.
 However, Sometimes children may display behaviours that appear unusual or concerning.
 It is important to consider these behaviours within a developmental and social context.
 The following provides some useful guidance, but when in doubt, talk to your health professional or contact the Bravehearts Information and Support Line on 1800 272 831.

-- Healthy sexual exploration by children is an information-gathering process, where children explore the human body and gender roles.
+- the sexual exploration is an information-gathering process where children explore the human body and/or gender roles, and;

-- When this exploration is with children of a similar age, developmental status and participation is voluntary, this can be considered natural and healthy.
+- this exploration is with children of a similar age, developmental status and participation is voluntary.

-- Curiosity about sex and sexuality should be balanced with curiosity about other aspects of their life.
+- their curiosity about sex and sexuality is balanced with curiosity about other aspects of their life;

-- Children do not feel shame, fear, anxiety or anger during healthy sexual exploration.
+- they do not feel shame, fear, anxiety or anger during healthy sexual exploration, and/or;

-- Children are able to stop the behaviour when instructed to.
+- the child is able to stop the behaviour when instructed to.

 - Trying to look at people who are nude